awsdocs/aws-iot-docs/developerguide/life-cycle-events.md

 With AWS IoT Device Management fleet indexing, you can search for things, run aggregate queries, and create dynamic groups based on thing Connect/Disconnect events\.
 For more information, see [ Fleet indexing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-indexing.html)\.

 AWS IoT publishes a message to the following MQTT topics when a client connects or disconnects:
-+ `$aws/events/presence/connected/clientId` – A client connected to the message broker\.
++ `$aws/events/presence/connected/#` – A client connected to the message broker for specific or single id replace the # with the single ID\.
-+ `$aws/events/presence/disconnected/clientId` – A client disconnected from the message broker\.
++ `$aws/events/presence/disconnected/#`  =A client connected to the message broker for specific or single id replace the # with the single ID\.

 The following is a list of JSON elements that are contained in the connection/disconnection messages published to the `$aws/events/presence/connected/clientId` topic\.